 One of the many protected nature preserve on South Bass Island, Massie Cliffside Preserve offers a lovely respite from the excitement of downtown Put-in-Bay.
 A highly coveted summertime destination, Put-in-Bay also offers something for everyone, from the best in dining and nightlife, to amazing natural wonders.
 Take a stroll in this wooded part of the island and enjoy the wildlife around you.
 Whether you are trying to be surrounded by nature, go fishing in a more secluded area, or maybe just listening to the birds and trying to spot them, the Massie Cliffside Preserve is a relaxing trail that can offer a moment of peace and quiet from the rest of the island.

 Massie Cliffside Preserve Details

-Massie Cliffside Preserve is an eleven acre shoreline parcel located on the East point of South Bass Island.
+Massie Cliffside Preserve is an eleven-acre shoreline parcel located on the East point of South Bass Island.
 Along with a dock for fishing, there is a gorgeous cliffside habitat and a trail system that links visitors from State Route 357.
 Perry’s Victory and International Peace Memorial and DeRivera Park are also a short walk away.

 Along with private and landowner donations, the Clean Ohio Conservation Fund, Coastal Estuarine Land Conservation Program purchased this plot of land in 2015.
 In 2016, Len and Connie Knam purchased four additional acres of adjacent woodland.
 They then dedicated the park in August of 2016.

 Commemorative benches also line the cliff’s edge.
 Visitors can enjoy harebells, columbines, and hoptree flowers as well as great sunsets from this spot.
-Migratory bird season in early summers allow for amazing bird watching of a variety of species.
+Migratory bird season in early summers allows for amazing bird watching of a variety of species.

 Lake Erie Islands Wildlife